-Humpback whales were passing through our area long before the first people arrived.
-Whaletown is one of Cortes Island’s principle villages.
-Whaletown Road passes right through Squirrel Cove.
-There is a “Whaling Station Bay,” on Hornby and “Blubber Bay,” on Texada Island.
-Up until a few years ago, there have been no humpback whale sightings since 1871.
+Humpback whales were passing through our area long before Europeans arrived.
+The first colonial settlement was named Whalteown and Whaletown Road run across the island to Squirrel Cove.
+There is also a “Whaling Station Bay,” on Hornby Island and “Blubber Bay,” on Texada Island.
+However up until a few years ago, there have been no humpback whale sightings since 1871.
 This morning’s broadcast consists of a series of interviews about the humpbacks return to Cortes Island.